pedrolcl/drumstick/readme.md

 There are nine examples in the source tree, under the utils/ directory:

 * drumgrid: GUI program.
 Simple drum patterns.
+Depends on Drumstick::ALSA.
 * dumpmid: CLI program.
 Prints received MIDI events.
+Depends on Drumstick::ALSA.
 * dumpsmf: CLI program.
 Prints standard MIDI files.
+Depends on Drumstick::File.
 * dumpwrk: CLI program.
 Prints Cakewalk/Sonar MIDI files.
+Depends on Drumstick::File.
 * guiplayer: GUI program.
 Plays SMF and Cakewalk files.
+Depends on Drumstick::ALSA and Drumstick::File.
 * metronome: CLI program.
 Simple command line MIDI metronome.
+Depends on Drumstick::ALSA.
 * playsmf: CLI program.
 SMF player.
+Depends on Drumstick::ALSA and Drumstick::File.
 * sysinfo: CLI program.
 Prints information about the ALSA sequencer subsystem.
+Depends on Drumstick::ALSA.
 * vpiano: GUI program.
 A simple Virtual Piano Keyboard GUI application.
+Depends on Drumstick::RT.
 See also [VMPK](http://vmpk.sourceforge.io).

 And you can also see independent applications using this library: